Black Bounces with multiple throats and anti-throats: Conclusion

+Usually, black-bounce solutions can be obtained by coupling gravitational theory with nonlinear electrodynamics plus a phantom scalar field \cite{Bronnikov:2021uta,Canate:2022gpy}.
+The phantom field is responsible for violating the null energy condition.
+There are also solutions that are partially phantom.
+Therefore, it is possible that the spacetimes presented in this work are solutions for cases in which we have electrodynamics with a phantom scalar field, for cases in which the null energy condition is everywhere violated, or partially phantom, for cases in which the null energy condition is violated only in certain regions of spacetime.

-In future works, we hope to be able to study the thermodynamics of solutions.
+In future works, we hope to find the source of these metrics.
+We also expect be able to study the thermodynamics.
 The problem with thermodynamics is related to the material content that gives rise to these metrics.
-We also hope to study the behavior of null geodesics, since these geodesics are related to the image of black holes.
+We also hope to study the behavior of null geodesics since these geodesics are associated with the black hole shadows.